ssr-1998/Obsidian-Data_Science-Notes/Deep_Learning/Deep Learning.md

 For t = 4
 	O4 = Fnc((X14 * W) + (O3 * W'))

-After the Training is done for all the 4 Tokens till t=4, we will proceed towards the Output Layer where the O4 will be multiplied with W" and an Activation Function will be applied such as Sigmoid or Linear or Softmax or any other Activation Function which will classify the Output and give us the final output i.e. Y^
+After the Training is done for all the 4 Tokens till t=4, we will proceed towards the Output Layer where the O4 will be multiplied with W" and an Activation Function will be applied such as Sigmoid or Softmax or any other Activation Function which will classify the Output and give us the final output i.e. Y^.

 Note:
 - There are various ways to initialize weights (W, W')